Hugh Despenser the Younger: Trial and execution

-In Froissart's account of his execution, Despenser was tied firmly to a ladder and his genitals sliced off and burned while he was still conscious.
-His entrails were slowly pulled out; finally, his heart was cut out and thrown into a fire.
-Froissart (or, rather, Jean le Bel's chronicle, on which he relied) is the only source to mention castration; other contemporary accounts have Despenser hanged, drawn and quartered, which usually did not involve emasculation.
+In 14th-century historian Jean Froissart's account of his execution, Despenser was tied firmly to a ladder and his genitals sliced off and burned while he was still conscious.
+His entrails were slowly pulled out.
+Finally, his heart was cut out and thrown into a fire, "because it had been false and traitorous".
+Froissart (or, rather, Jean le Bel's chronicle, on which he relied) is the only source to mention this; other contemporary accounts state that Despenser was hanged, drawn and quartered, which did not usually involve emasculation.

-Despenser's corpse was decapitated and the head displayed above the gates of London.
-His torso was cut into four pieces and likewise were displayed above the gates of York, Bristol, Newcastle and Dover.
+Despenser's corpse was decapitated "to a chorus of ecstatic cheers", and the head sent to be displayed above the gates of London.
+The "arms, torso and legs were likewise sent to be displayed above the gates of Newcastle, York, Dover and Bristol.
+Justice was very visibly and viscerally done."